michael-hahn/django-1/django/splice/README.md

    > k = int(s)  # k is untrusted and non-synthesized because of s.
    > x = int(s, trusted=True)  # Error: s is untrusted but the trusted flag is set to True.
    >```
-2. The return object of a method on a calling object (i.e., implicit object creation from an execution path) is untrusted (synthesized) if at least one input argument is untrusted (synthesized).
+2. For implicit object creation from an execution path, the return object of a method is untrusted (synthesized) if at least one input argument is untrusted (synthesized).
-   > This applies methods on both immutable and mutable calling objects.
-Note
+   > This rule applies to methods on both immutable and mutable calling objects.
-   > that, as briefly discussed above, not all operations should propagate
+   > Note that, as briefly discussed above, not all operations should propagate
-   > untrustiness/synthesis this way and not all objects have untrustiness/synthesis
+   > untrustiness/synthesis this way, and not all objects have untrustiness/synthesis
    > attributes (see [Technical Details](#technical-details)).
 3. For methods that are not class methods or static methods, the first argument, which is the calling object, becomes untrusted (synthesized) if its value is modified *and* if any remaining input argument is untrusted (synthesized).
    > This rule applies to methods that modify the mutable calling object.
+   > :construction: For class methods and static methods, the first argument is
+   > not the calling object.
+Therefore, we cannot follow this rule.
 4. The programmer can grant trust to an object, but this action must be performed explicitly (by calling a `to_trusted()` function), so that the programmer's intent is expressed clearly in the code.

+> :construction: The rules do not yet cover all possible scenarios for untrustiness
+> propagation, for example, when a class method modifies an existing object in-place.

-In summary, a Python program running on top of Splice runs just like a regular Python program without Splice, except that:
+In summary, a Python program running on top of Splice runs just like a regular program without Splice, except that:
 1. *All* classes in the program, including built-in, library, and developer-defined classes, must be interposed by Splice so that operations between objects propagate untrustiness/synthesis.
 Splice leverages inheritance to make this process as transparent to the programmer as possible.
 2. The programmer should practice **defensive programming**, especially when untrusted or synthesized objects are involved.
-At times, Splice also enforces proper handling of untrusted/synthesized objects, for example, at [trusted sinks](#trusted-sinks), where only trusted objects are allowed.
+This practice should in fact be adopted for any program that may process malicious data, regardless of Splice's presence.
+At times, Splice enforces proper handling of untrusted/synthesized objects, for example, at [trusted sinks](#trusted-sinks), where only trusted objects are allowed.

 ### [Technical Details](#technical-details)
 Splice leverages class inheritance to manage existing classes.
 A Splice-managed class inherits from an existing class and a `SpliceMixin` class, which must be inherited by all Splice-managed classes. `SpliceMixin` contains most logic needed for managing untrustiness/synthesis.
-For example, a Splice-managed integer class, denoted below as `SpliceInt`, is defined as:
+For example, a Splice-managed `int` class, denoted below as `SpliceInt`, is defined as:
 ```python
 from django.splice.splice import SpliceMixin